Archdiocese of Chicago: 1930 to 1960

 Mundelein died in 1939.
 To replace him, Pope Pius XII named Archbishop Samuel Stritch from the Archdiocese of Milwaukee.
-After Stritch died in May 1958, Pius Xll appointed Archbishop Albert Meyer of Milwaukee as archbishop of Chicago on September 19, 1958.Pius XII erected the Diocese of Joliet in 1948, taking four counties from the Archdiocese of Chicago along with counties from the Dioceses of Rockford and Peoria.
+After Stritch died in May 1958, Pius Xll appointed Archbishop Albert Meyer of Milwaukee as archbishop of Chicago on September 19, 1958.
+Pius XII erected the Diocese of Joliet in 1948, taking four counties from the Archdiocese of Chicago along with counties from the Dioceses of Rockford and Peoria.
 This created the current territory of the archdiocese.

 On December 1, 1958, a fire at Our Lady of the Angels School in Chicago destroyed part of the school and killed 92 students and three nuns.
 While visiting survivors in the hospital and viewing the deceased in the city morgue, Meyer was overcome with grief.
 In 1959, the National Fire Protection Association report on the fire criticized the archdiocese for "housing their children in fire traps".
 The report noted that the archdiocese continued to operate schools with inadequate fire safety standards.
 The archdiocese faced $44 million in lawsuits from the families of fire victims and survivors.
 After six years of negotiations, Meyer agreed to a financial settlement with the victims and survivors.

 1960 to 1980

 In 1960, Meyer banned parishes from hosting bingo games in response to reports of corruption.
 In January 1961, during riots in the African-American Bronzeville neighborhood of Chicago, Meyer made this statement:We must remove from the church on the local scene any possible taint of racial discrimination or racial segregation, and help provide the moral leadership for eliminating racial discrimination from the whole community.
 After Meyer died in 1965.
 Pope Paul VI appointed Archbishop John Cody from the Archdiocese of New Orleans as the next archbishop of Chicago.
-During his tenure in Chicago, many priests and lay people criticized Cody for an autocratic management style. he Association of Chicago Priests censured Meyer in 1971 for failing to advance the Second Vatican Council reforms in the archdiocese.
+During his tenure in Chicago, many priests and lay people criticized Cody for an autocratic management style.
+The Association of Chicago Priests censured Meyer in 1971 for failing to advance the Second Vatican Council reforms in the archdiocese.
 Cody closed 27 schools as well as several parishes in inner city Chicago.